zheniaDA/zheniaDA/README.md

 ## 📖 About me

-* 💻 I'm a full stack web developer
+* 💻 I've completed a profound course in Data Analysis
-* 🎨 I'm a self-taught UI designer
+* 🎨 I'm working on expanding my knowledge in statistics and visualization tools
-* 📱 I make apps for Android and iOS
+* 📱 I plan to take up Machine Learning in 2024
-* 🎓 I'm a Computer Science student (graduating in October 2021)
+* 🎓 I speak Russian, English and Italian
 * 🌐 You can see some of my projects on [my portfolio](https://github.com/zheniaDA/Portfolio)

 ### :hammer_and_wrench: Languages and Tools :